nmmarquez/spatial_epi/project/proposal.md

 The BYM2 model has two hyper priors which a modeler needs to select for,
 $\phi$ and $\tau_b$.
-When $\phi$ is $0$ the model is one that accounts for pure overdisperion of the relative risk attributed to random error.
+When $\phi$ is $0$ the model is one that accounts for pure overdispersion of the relative risk attributed to random error.
 When
-$phi$ is $1$ the model random effects are correlated via an intrinsic Gaussian Markov random field (referred to as the Besag model).
+$\phi$ is $1$ the model random effects are correlated via an intrinsic Gaussian Markov random field (referred to as the Besag model).
 The PC prior is one in which simplicity is the assumption, models need not introduce complexity if there is no proof of it in the data.
 This prior